Step-by-Step Guide to Implementing ICHRA in Your Small Business

 • Modify plan rules for better flexibility.

 SimplyHRA makes it easy to tweak your plan as your business needs change, ensuring a seamless experience for both you and your employees.
+Material changes may require a summary of material modifications.

 Common Pitfalls to Avoid When Implementing ICHRA